 A few months after our last update to Wrangler, we are back with another release.
 This latest update to Wrangler focuses on enabling users to more efficiently manage wrangling workflows that incorporate multiple datasets, improving the readability of recipes, and providing column-level shortcuts to common wrangling tasks, in addition to other new functionality.
-For an in-depth recap of this latest release, please review the release notes posted here.

 Over the past year, our product and engineering teams have worked tirelessly to accelerate the development process at Trifacta, which will benefit users by increasing the frequency and scope of releases we’re able to push out for Wrangler.
 In other words, 2017 will be an exciting year of progress for Wrangler so stay tuned.
 Now let’s dive into the highlights of this latest update to Wrangler.